Ismat-Samadov/my_books/README.md

 3. Click "Generate CSV Line"
 4. Click "Copy to Clipboard"
 5. Open `reading-list.csv` in your repository
-6. Paste the line at the end of the file and add the next book_id at the beginning
+6. Paste the line at the end of the file

 ### Manual Entry